Search

 Submission Requirements

-AMP papers must provide rigorous original analysis that clearly informs important issues of managerial practice or policy.
+Most AMP publications are standard articles.
+AMP articles provide rigorous original analysis that clearly informs important issues of managerial practice or policy.
 There is no one-size-fits-all structure for doing this.
-However, there are specific types of content contained in such papers.
-A template is provided below.
-Authors are NOT required to follow this template, but papers should address the content contained within it.
+However, there are specific types of content contained in such articles.
+The open call for papers explains this, and the template is provided below.
+Authors are NOT required to follow this template, but articles should address the content contained within it.

 Abstract and Title: An AMP paper begins with an engaging but accurate title and a concise abstract of no more than 200 words.
 These items should provide potential readers with enough, but only just enough, information to quickly and accurately determine if the article is relevant to them.
 Specifically, the abstract should state (a) the important managerial issue motivating the paper, (b) how the paper analyzes this important issue, (c) what the analysis finds, and (d) how these findings substantively affect practice or policy.